Built secure by default.

 ASI06: System prompt leakage

-Three-tier risk scoring on KG deposits; pattern-match detection on generated output before it reaches the user.
+Three-tier risk scoring on Product Brain deposits; pattern-match detection on generated output before it reaches the user.

 ASI08: Vector and embedding weaknesses

-Circuit breakers on retrieval; content validation gate before any KG deposit; never-throw service contract isolates upstream failures.
+Circuit breakers on retrieval; content validation gate before any Product Brain deposit; never-throw service contract isolates upstream failures.

 Found something?